grantmcdermott/etwfe/README.md

 ```

 As you can see, the key `etwfe()` function is effectively a wrapper
 around `fixest::feols()`.
-(Although, non-linear models are also
+(Although, nonlinear models are also supported
-supported via the `family` argument.)
+via the `family` argument.)
 The resulting object is thus fully
 compatible with other **fixest** methods and functions like `etable()`.

 ``` r